RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### virtual_relation_label

-    - **description**: An optional label to help identify the virtual edge in the relation field.
+    - An optional label to help identify the virtual edge in the relation field.

     - Acceptable input types: string.